-- 4.1 Reporting and responding is the second pillar of our approach to safeguarding.
-This pillar focuses on how we report, record and respond to safeguarding concerns. - 4.2 Staff, volunteers, trustees, and associated personnel must report all incidents, allegations, or concerns.
+- 4.1 Reporting and responding is our approach to safeguarding.
+This focuses on how we report, record and respond to safeguarding concerns. - 4.2 Staff, volunteers, trustees, and associated personnel must report all incidents, allegations, or concerns.
 This applies if they witness or hear about things that relate to children or adults at risk.
 They should report concerns immediately to their line manager.
-If they do not feel comfortable doing so, they may report to any other staff member including Safeguarding reps. - 4.3 Safeguarding concerns can also be raised directly with our Director of Care Services. - 4.4 There are external agencies to whom concerns can also be raised.
-We explain more about this in our Guidance on Safeguarding.
-In summary, they include the following. - Care Quality Commission where concerns relate to any of our services registered with CQC. - Buckinghamshire Council where concerns relate to our services in Buckinghamshire. - 4.5 We ensure all our services and offices have a Safeguarding Contacts Poster to help people know whom to contact if they are concerned.
-This includes both internal and external reporting. - 4.6 Our Guidance on Safeguarding includes reporting flowcharts, including any external reporting requirements. - 4.7 Our approach to safeguarding means we will do the following. - a) Ensure local, safe and accessible means of reporting safeguarding concerns are available. - b) Tell people how to report concerns.
+If they do not feel comfortable doing so, they may report to a Safeguarding Rep, or another senior member of staff.